-- 1. Helen Curtis was a 59-year-old woman who lived at West Footscray at the time of her death. - 2.
-Ms Curtis was born on 3 November 1959, the second child born to her parents, Alfred and Valerie Curtis.
-She had an elder sister, Jennifer Stelline, and two younger brothers, Ronald and Gary.
-Following her father's employment opportunities as a driver of large earthwork vehicles and machinery, the family frequently moved and spent time in Victoria, the Northern Territory, Western Australia and South Australia.
-Ms Curtis settled in Victoria during her adolescence. - 3.
-The statements provided by both her sister, Ms Stelline and daughter, Ms Jolene Unwin reflect that Ms Curtis' childhood was an unhappy one, where she endured physical and sexual abuse at the hands of her father and others.
+- The statements provided by both her sister, FJ and daughter, EP reflect that CP's childhood was an unhappy one, where she endured physical and sexual abuse at the hands of her father and others.
 As a result, she maintained a distrust of men throughout her life. - 4.
-Family and friends describe Ms Curtis as a friendly, caring person who was strong-willed and hard-working but found it difficult to trust others. - 5.
-Over Ms Curtis' late adolescence and adult life she had several serious relationships, including three marriages, and gave birth to three children, Tammie Feltis in 1970, Jolene Unwin in 1980 and Jaimi-Leigh Meilak in 1990.
-The dynamic within Ms Curtis' relationships seemed to vary between her being the victim of violence in physical and emotional forms in some instances, to her being the dominant force within the relationship and, at times, the perpetrator of violence.
+Family and friends describe CP as as a friendly, caring person who was strong-willed and hard-working but found it difficult to trust others. - 5.
+Over CP's late adolescence and adult life she had several serious relationships, including three marriages, and gave birth to three children, HP in 1970, EP in 1980 and SP in 1990.
+The dynamic within CP's relationships seemed to vary between her being the victim of violence in physical and emotional forms in some instances, to her being the dominant force within the relationship and, at times, the perpetrator of violence.
 The available evidence suggests that the latter was true in her relationship with Phillip Bracken.
-Mr Bracken was submissive to Ms Curtis and was embarrassed to admit to and attempted to hide the physical abuse he was subjected to from his friends, colleagues and family. - 6.
-Between 1997-98, during Ms Curtis' marriage to Jaimi-Leigh's father, she obtained her truck licence to drive prime movers and continued this as a business in the years that followed, accumulating several trucks and a factory in Tottenham, which she used to house and maintain the vehicles.
-Prior to this, in 1998-2002, Ms Curtis worked as teacher's aide to students with special needs before engaging in work as a truck driver locally and at the Footscray wharves.
+Mr Bracken was submissive to CP and was embarrassed to admit to and attempted to hide the physical abuse he was subjected to from his friends, colleagues and family. - 6.
+Between 1997-98, during CP's marriage to SP 's father, she obtained her truck licence to drive prime movers and continued this as a business in the years that followed, accumulating several trucks and a factory in Tottenham, which she used to house and maintain the vehicles.
+Prior to this, in 1998-2002, CP worked as teacher's aide to students with special needs before engaging in work as a truck driver locally and at the Footscray wharves.

-1 Ms Curtis was briefly married to a fourth man which ended after six weeks
+1 CP was briefly married to a fourth man which ended after six weeks